JetBrains/guide/site/webstorm/tips/save-as-live-template/index.md

   file: ./tip.gif
   width: 600
   height: 300
-leadin: |
+---
 How to quickly create a code snippet:

   1. Select the code you find yourself using often.
   2. Press *Cmd/Ctrl+Shift+A* and type *Save as Live Template*.
   3. Add the abbreviation and description.
   4. Save the code snippet.

 You can modify your code snippet by adding variables to it.
----